Online Sunshine Logo

 (1) This section may be cited as the “Florida Minimum Wage Act.”

 (2) The purpose of this section is to provide measures appropriate for the implementation of s.
 24, Art.
 X of the State Constitution, in accordance with authority granted to the Legislature pursuant to s.
 24(f), Art.
 X of the State Constitution.
 To implement s.
 24, Art.
-X of the State Constitution, the Department of Economic Opportunity is designated as the state Agency for Workforce Innovation.
+X of the State Constitution, the Department of Commerce is designated as the state Agency for Workforce Innovation.

 (3) Employers shall pay employees a minimum wage at an hourly rate of $6.15 for all hours worked in Florida.
 Only those individuals entitled to receive the federal minimum wage under the federal Fair Labor Standards Act, as amended, and its implementing regulations shall be eligible to receive the state minimum wage pursuant to s.
 24, Art.
 X of the State Constitution and this section.
 The provisions of ss.
 213 and 214 of the federal Fair Labor Standards Act, as interpreted by applicable federal regulations and implemented by the Secretary of Labor, are incorporated herein.

-(4)(a) Beginning September 30, 2005, and annually on September 30 thereafter, the Department of Economic Opportunity shall calculate an adjusted state minimum wage rate by increasing the state minimum wage by the rate of inflation for the 12 months prior to September 1.
-In calculating the adjusted state minimum wage, the Department of Economic Opportunity shall use the Consumer Price Index for Urban Wage Earners and Clerical Workers, not seasonally adjusted, for the South Region or a successor index as calculated by the United States Department of Labor.
+(4)(a) Beginning September 30, 2005, and annually on September 30 thereafter, the Department of Commerce shall calculate an adjusted state minimum wage rate by increasing the state minimum wage by the rate of inflation for the 12 months prior to September 1.
+In calculating the adjusted state minimum wage, the Department of Commerce shall use the Consumer Price Index for Urban Wage Earners and Clerical Workers, not seasonally adjusted, for the South Region or a successor index as calculated by the United States Department of Labor.
 Each adjusted state minimum wage rate shall take effect on the following January 1, with the initial adjusted minimum wage rate to take effect on January 1, 2006.

 (5) It shall be unlawful for an employer or any other party to discriminate in any manner or take adverse action against any person in retaliation for exercising rights protected pursuant to s.
 24, Art.
 X of the State Constitution.
 Rights protected include, but are not limited to, the right to file a complaint or inform any person of his or her potential rights pursuant to s.
 24, Art.
 X of the State Constitution and to assist him or her in asserting such rights.